 Here’s a neat spot that I got really excited about when I first discovered it.
 Henderson Brewing Co. is a local brewery located, quite literally, off the beaten path.
 I regularly cycle along the West Toronto Rail Path, an urban walking and cycling route that runs alongside the train tracks in the west end of town, but it took me a few months to notice what I thought was an auto garage was actually a brewery.

-Access Henderson via Sterling Road or the Rail Path!
-Coming from the south, the mouth of the path is at the corner of Dundas West and Sterling Rd, and makes for a really pleasant walk or bike ride (lots of Bike Share options in the area too).
+You can Henderson via Sterling Road, but it’s more fun to come at it from the Rail Path.
+Coming from the south, the path starts at the corner of Dundas West and Sterling Rd, and makes for a really pleasant walk or bike ride (lots of Bike Share options in the area too).

 In warmer weather, Henderson’s rolls up the garage doors for a summery open-air experience, but it’s open year-round.
 Enjoy the journey, have a pint, and take some to go!